Definition of

 Personal autonomy of individuals with disabilities

-If a woman with Down syndrome is assisted so that she can join a company and carry out a job for which she is qualified, this job autonomy will also lead to financial autonomy and, in turn, greater personal satisfaction.
+If a woman with Down syndrome is assisted so that she can join a company and carry out a job for which she is qualified, this work autonomy will also lead to financial autonomy and, in turn, greater personal satisfaction.

 The view of psychology